jeffbass/imagenode/docs/settings-yaml.rst

 error will be generated if they are not present or are misspelled.

 Each of the other root level settings groups contains additional nested groups that allow multiple settings.
-They can also be nested further as needed especially when specifying details of ROIs and detector parameters for the camera(s).
-The entire yaml file is read into the settings.config dictionary, when the Settings() class is called, then the root level items in the yaml file are parsed in the Settings.__init__() method.
+They can also be nested further as needed, especially when specifying details of ROIs and detector parameters for the camera(s).
+The entire yaml file is read into the settings.config dictionary, when the Settings() class is called.
+Then the root level items in the yaml file are parsed in the Settings.__init__() method.
 Settings at more nested layers below the root level are parsed in individual setup methods in the ``ImageNode()`` class.
 For example, the ``setup_cameras()`` method in the